Beyond Engagement SurveysAug 18, 2021

 This article has been co-written by Dr Alex Stol, Adaptive Measurement and Andrew Brown, Adaptive Cultures.
-The themes in this article will be explored in an upcoming webinar: Beyond Engagement Surveys.
-Register to attend here.
+The themes in this article were shared in their webinar: Beyond Engagement Surveys.
+Watch on demand here.

 Adaptive Evaluation helps organisations obtain accurate information on how their culture and strategy are tracking in their dynamic organisational contexts.
 It also provides a measurement for broader OD interventions and initiatives.
 In Adaptive Evaluation Alex uses experience and skills developed across corporate, community and education – challenging, complex, interdependent, unstable contexts to help organisations navigate measurement of their interventions.
 The purpose is to help individuals and organisations measure so they can perform to their potential.

 Adaptive Cultures has been recognised by senior executive and board levels as ‘turning around’ cultures, leadership behaviours and results, helping leaders to make changes with a substantial positive impact on the wider organisation and community.
 Andrew has been drawn to the work of building adaptive capacity, as he believes it is essential in order for our organisations, industries and communities to grow and thrive.